mapado/datection/README.md

 Performs a timepoint detection on text, and normalize each result to python standard objects, in a format compliant to insertion into mongodb.

-The format chages slightly from the result of the ``datection.to_db`` function, but the changes are purely cosmetic!
+The format chages slightly from the result of the ``datection.export`` function, but the changes are purely cosmetic!

 ####Arguments
 * ``text`` : the text to probe (type ``str`` or UTF-8 ``unicode``)